cgnd/hackster-water-level-sensor/README.md

 > [!NOTE]
 >
-> If a newer release is available than what your device is currently running, you may download the pre-compiled binary that ends in `_update.bin` and use it in step 2 below.
+> If a newer release is available than what your device is currently running, you may [download the pre-compiled binary](https://github.com/cgnd/hackster-water-level-sensor/releases) that ends in `_zephyr.signed.bin` and use it in step 2 below.

 1. Update the version number in the `VERSION` file and perform a pristine (`-p`) build to incorporate the version change.
 2. Upload the `build/app/zephyr/zephyr.signed.bin` file as a Package in your Golioth project.